One In HimBible Study & Church History

 Study the Bible

 Read Scripture in any translation.
-This library includes two full internal readers — the King James Version with word-by-word Strong's concordance and the Catholic Bible with Douay-Rheims and RSV-CE — plus the Brenton Septuagint, the Greek Old Testament used by the early church and the Eastern Orthodox tradition.
-For modern translations, clear curated links take you directly to the relevant passage in the NIV, ESV, NKJV, Amplified, NASB, and Geneva Bible.
-Below those, a full directory of over thirty-five translations covers every major English version in use today — from literal formal-equivalence texts to dynamic idiomatic renderings, Catholic editions, Jewish translations, public-domain Reformation-era Bibles, and contemporary paraphrases.
-Whether you are doing word studies, comparing translations, reading devotionally, or studying church history through the Bible versions the Reformers and Fathers used, every major English translation is one click away.
+Two full internal readers — the King James Version with word-by-word Strong's concordance and the Catholic Bible with Douay-Rheims and RSV-CE — plus the Brenton Septuagint used by the early church.
+Curated links cover the NIV, ESV, NKJV, Amplified, NASB, and Geneva Bible, and a full directory lists 35+ English versions from Reformation-era Bibles to contemporary paraphrases.

 Internal Reader